arjunjaikishore/SOC-SIEM-AzureHomeLab/README.md

 <h1>🛡️ Security Operations Center (SOC) Home Lab</h1>

 <h2><br />Description</h2>
 This SOC Simulation Home Lab was my attempt on getting hands-on experience with SOC and SIEM workflows in the cloud.
 I deployed a vulnerable Windows VM in Microsoft Azure, configured log forwarding into Log Analytics, and enabled Microsoft Sentinel for monitoring and alerting.
 To generate real-world data, I exposed the VM to the internet for several hours and allowed brute-force login attempts to occur.
 I configured Sentinel to not only detect and alert on these attempts, but also plot the attacker IP address locations on a world map, giving me visibility into where the activity was originating globally.
-I then used KQL queries to investigate the events further, which helped me practice log analysis, detection engineering, and incident response techniques.
+I also used KQL queries to investigate the events, which helped me practice log analysis, detection engineering, and incident response techniques.
 <br />